amasses/jenkins-appliance/README.md

 To see this appliance in action you will need a new Ubuntu VM with git, ruby and modern rubygems.

+## Build the appliance

+    # grab the jenkins appliance source
+    git clone git@github.com:aussielunix/jenkins-appliance.git
+    cd jenkins-appliance
+    # drag in all needed modules
+    pundle install
+    sudo puppet apply --modulepath=modules init.pp

+That's it.
+You should now have a working Jenkins CI server available on port :8080

 ## Prep VM

 These _prep_ steps are only needed whilst this is proof of concept.